Mhadi-1/Muslim-Prayer-Timer-/README.md

-# Muslim Prayer Timer Application
+#Prayer Timer Application

-A simple yet effective C# application built using the .NET Framework to help users keep track of the five daily prayers in Islam.
+A simple yet effective C# application built using the .NET Framework to help users keep track of the daily prayers.
 The app provides timely notifications with a bell sound when it's time for the next prayer.

 ## Features
 - **Automatic Prayer Time Calculation**: Updates prayer times based on the current time.